dragutin-oreski/dragutin-oreski/README.md

 - 🗣️ Experienced soft skills trainer in emotional intelligence, motivation, leadership, communication and presentation skills
 - 🌟 Certified coach and dedicated to continuous growth in all aspects of life
 - 🔭 I love solving algorithmic problems on Advent of Code and LeetCode
-- 👯 I’m looking to completing more Kaggle competitions

 <h3 align="left">🤖 Fun Facts</h3>